glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 For an exhaustive list, see [Detailed design](#detailed-design).
 Future versions of Swift may conform additional existing types to `BitwiseCopyable`, but types that have been declared to conform to `BitwiseCopyable` will never lose that conformance.

-When a type is declared to conform to a typical protocol, the compiler checks that it provides the functions and types that the protocol requires.
-Similarly, when a type is declared to conform to `BitwiseCopyable`, the compiler will check that its instances can in fact be copied bit-by-bit.
 Additionally, the compiler will automatically derive conformance to the protocol in many cases.
-As a result, many types will begin conforming to `BitwiseCopyable`.
+As a result, many types outside the standard library will begin conforming to `BitwiseCopyable` immediately[^3].

+[^3]: As soon as they are built with a compiler in which this feature is enabled.

 ## Detailed design<a name="detailed-design"/>

-When a generic value is constrained to `BitwiseCopyable`, the value operations for that value will be carried out more efficiently.
+When a generic value is constrained to `BitwiseCopyable`, the value operations for that value will be carried out more efficiently and can copy into and out of unaligned storage.
 A large collection of types conforming to is built up, mostly automatically.
-Because the collection is large, the increased efficiency of the value operations will be widely applicable.
+Because the collection is large, these advantages will be widely realized.

 ### Value operations

 The effect of constraining a generic value to `BitwiseCopyable` is to change how its value operations are performed.

+#### Decreased overhead

 Consider the following function involving value operations on a generic value: